Browse by Popular

 What happens if I have a Trust ABN on my Domain?

-Why am I receiving these emails if my ABN is active?
+Why is my domain invalid if my Trust ABN is still active?

-If you have received a notification that your domain is ineligible, however, the ABN is still active and that of a Trust, this usually means that they are incorrectly registered under a trust-type entity.
+If you received a notification stating your domain is ineligible, but your ABN is still active and associated with a Trust, it typically indicates that the registration is incorrectly categorised under a trust-type entity.

 From 2021, auDA, which is the policy body for .au domains, made a change in which you cannot directly register a domain name under a Trust type ABN.